-- Students will be randomly assigned to teams consisting of 4 or 5 students. - Each team will work on 4 or 5 projects. - The role of the leader will be rotated (i.e., each student will be the team leader for one project). - Students are expected to work on their projects throughout the semester. - Teams are expected to meet with their clients at least once to make sure they are on track with their project.
+- Students will be randomly assigned to teams consisting of 4 or 5 students. - Each team will work on 2 or 3 projects. - The role of the leader will be rotated (i.e., each student will be the team co-leader for one project). - Students are expected to work on their projects throughout the semester. - Teams are expected to meet with their clients at least once in person (except if the client prefers a virtual meeting) to make sure they are on track with their project.
 I suggest that the teams do enough background research on the project to have a plan about where to take the project.
-At this point, meet with the client to make sure that what you intend to do matches what the client expects/wants. - Throughout the semester, the teams will present their work (about 10-13 minutes) to the clients (i.e., project partners). - All team members will provide each other with written feedback on how they did as a leader (see above).
+At this point, meet with the client to make sure that what you intend to do matches what the client expects/wants. - Throughout the semester, the teams will present their work (must be 17-20 minutes) to the clients (i.e., project partners). - All team members will provide each other with written feedback on how they did as a leader (see above).